JeremyLoy/config/README.md

 ## How It Works

-Its just simple, pure stdlib.
+It's just simple, pure stdlib.

 * A field's type determines what [strconv](https://golang.org/pkg/strconv/) function is called.
 * All string conversion rules are as defined in the [strconv](https://golang.org/pkg/strconv/) package